-"Systems Biology", "Research in Undergraduate Education", "High School Teacher event" ; A workshop in which "the two trends of Education in Germany: Research (Humboldt) and teaching"

-Undergraduate Education) and also to wait for the response from the German Society for the Humboldt issue, as a second activity.
+"Systems Biology", "Research in Undergraduate Education", "High School Teacher event"; A workshop in which "the two trends of Education in Germany: Research (Humboldt) and teaching" would be discussed.
+It was decided to go forward with the second topic (Research in Undergraduate Education) and also to wait for the response from the German Society for the Humboldt issue, as a second activity.
 Inviting a junior society member for these workshops was suggested.
 He suggested that the Humboldt panel discussion would be timed on the Thursday afternoon, after the Congress (which was later found not to be practical by the Council- due to the Council Meeting on Thursday).